-However, when a Prohibited Substance or Prohibited Method has been removed from the Prohibited List, an Athlete or other Person currently serving a period of Ineligibility on account of the formerly Prohibited Substance or Prohibited Method may apply to the ADO185 which had Results Management responsibility for the anti-doping rule violation to consider a reduction in the period of Ineligibility in light of the removal of the substance or method from the Prohibited List.
+However, when a Prohibited Substance or Prohibited Method has been removed from the Prohibited List, an Athlete or other Person currently serving a period of Ineligibility on account of the formerly Prohibited Substance or Prohibited Method may apply to the ADO which had Results Management responsibility for the anti-doping rule violation to consider a reduction in the period of Ineligibility in light of the removal of the substance or method from the Prohibited List.

-185 The matter will be decided by the applicable body pursuant to the ADOs anti-doping rules.
+&lt;sup>185 The matter will be decided by the applicable body pursuant to the ADOs anti-doping rules.

-What to include in a decision What to know about appeals
+How to prepare for hearings What to include in a decision What to know about appeals